What is drama therapy?

 Drama therapy at Nightingale Hospital London

-At Nightingale Hospital, here in London, drama therapy can be accessed in a group setting as part of an outpatient, day patient or inpatient programme.
-To understand the most suitable for your needs and personal circumstances our team would welcome your call.
+At Nightingale Hospital, here in London, drama therapy is offered in a group setting as part of our inpatient programme.

 Drama therapy has supported many individuals suffering from mental health conditions by being an outlet for their feelings and emotions.